SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 30 January, 2026 at 23:40:34
+# Last Refreshed - 31 January, 2026 at 23:38:54
 The Latest Activity was a VirtualRide -

-<b>🌥️ Zwift - Group Ride: Standard - Stage 3 - Tour de Zwift on Yorkshire Double Loop in Yorkshire</b>
+<b>⛅ Zwift - Greatest London Flat in London</b>

-which happened on 24 January, 2026 at 18:01:20
+which happened on 31 January, 2026 at 14:12:55

-Which is 0 years, 0 months, 6 days, 5 hours and 39 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 9 hours and 25 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/17164425925
+You can see it here https://www.strava.com/activities/17239248042

 ## Number of Rides
 How many rides have I done each year?